 Home remedy that really works for colds

 successo images/ShutterstockYour mother was right.
 (Isn't she always?)
 "Chicken soup has been shown to be helpful for colds in a study," says Len Horovitz, MD, an internist at Lenox Hill Hospital in New York City.
 It may kick start an anti-inflammatory mechanism that could ease the symptoms of upper respiratory tract infections, according to the study in CHEST.
 The researchers found that chicken soup stops white blood cells called neutrophils in their tracks, reducing their movement and curbing symptoms.
-Learn about all of the medicinal properties in chicken soup that help to fight viruses.
 "It's important to be seen and examined, to have a strep test or influenza test to be sure it is 'just a cold,'" Dr. Horovitz says.

 Home remedy that really works for cough

 showcake/ShutterstockRegular store-bought honey may be more effective at reducing cough and improving sleep for kids than honey-flavored over-the-counter cough suppressant, according to study in the Archives of Pediatrics and Adolescent Medicine.
 This is a big deal, as the U.S. Food and Drug Administration has said that over-the-counter cough medications are too risky for kids under 2.
 The researchers gave one-half teaspoon of honey to children ages 2 to 5, 1 teaspoon to children 6 to 11, and 2 teaspoons to those ages 12 to 18.
 Just don't give honey to children under 1 because it can cause potentially life-threatening infantile botulism.
 Don't miss these six other natural home remedies for a cough.

 Home remedy that really works for constipation